 For parents, families and carers, there can often be mixed feelings about the shift to greater independence.
-It is natural to feel concern for the person's welfare and whether they will be able to manage a new situation.
+It's natural to feel concern for the person's welfare and whether they'll be able to manage a new situation.

-Having to "let go" can also evoke a wide range of emotions - from fear and anxiety to frustration and grief.
-Changes in the family unit can affect everyone, including siblings.
-In cases where a person with high care needs is moving out of the family home, it is common for families and carers to experience a degree of guilt that they are no longer primary caregivers as well as a deep sense of loss.
+Having to "let go" can also evoke a wide range of emotions, and changes in the family unit can affect everyone, including siblings.

+In cases where a person with high care needs is moving out of the family home, it is not uncommon for families and carers to experience a degree of guilt that they are no longer primary caregivers as well as a deep sense of loss.